Kgo222/ClassroomClarity/notebooks/maddie/README.md

     - Researched and ordered new power supply options
         - Found a USB-C to DC cord that matches pcb's barrel jack and can connect to adapter block from pixel phone that provides 5V 3A
         - This may fix the current spike issue and allows for flexibility to try different blocks if the one we try doesn't work
         - Rated higher than required current --> good because then the circuit can draw as much as it needs

+### 4/14/2025 TA Meeting
+- Tested new power adapter
+    - Works!!!
+    - determined issue that caused previous to not work: reversed polarity (negative on inside)
+    - current spike was not the problem
+- Prepared for prototype casing print
+- Confirmed with Aishee that we are on schedule